DeniseAlicia/Code1/Documentation.md

 But node.js and typescript proved more difficult then that.
 But after some googeling I found all the solutions I needed to install an up-to-date version of node on my chromebook, which then allowed me to install the typescript Compiler with a line in the terminal (aka the linux way)

-The next task was to familiarize ourselfs with GitHub.
-That included setting up an account and a personal *Code1*-repository, as well as team repositories with links to every members personal repos.

-Visual Studio Code was also fairly simple.
-I simply had to download the correct package for my hardware (linux, x64) and then install them via a single line in the linux terminal (one google search away).

 Next, we had to familiarize ourselfs with GitHub.
 That included setting up an account as well as a personal *Code1*-Repository (which we are in right now).
 Additionally, each team had to set up a repository and link their personal repositories within.
 This taught us a bit about some GitHub basics, like markdown pages, collaborators and why simultaneously working on the same file is complicated (branching).

 After that, we cloned our personal repositories into Visual Studio Code and were told to play around with branches, merges and push/pull mechanics.
 That got us warmed up to some more Git-mechanics.
 This included: